 The proposed annexation would provide permanent public sewer service to the affected territory.
-The availability of this municipal service to the affected territory is consistent with its present and planned urban uses under the Napa General Plan, which designates the land for single-family residential infill use.
+The availability of this municipal service to the affected territory is consistent with the Napa General Plan, which designates the land for single-family residential infill.
 The proposed annexation involves an infill property and is consistent with the regional transportation plan adopted by the Metropolitan Transportation Commission.